Interacting with NeuroMechFly

 • Optional: render the simulation graphically

-• Break if certain conditions are met (eg. task is accomplished or failed), otherwise continue
+• Break if certain conditions are met (e.g. task is accomplished or failed), otherwise continue

 4. Close the environment and analyze the results